hasanmoudud/geocompr/main.md

 Before describing each geometry type that the **sf** package supports, it is worth taking a step back to understand the building blocks of `sf` objects.
 Section \@ref(sf) shows how simple features objects are data frames, with special geometry columns.
 These spatial columns are often called `geom` or `geometry`: `world$geom` refers to the spatial element of the `world` object described above.
-These geometry columns are 'list columns' of class `sfc` (see Section \@ref(sfc)).
+These geometry columns are 'list columns' of class `sfc` (see section \@ref(sfc)).
-In turn, `sfc` objects are composed of one or more objects of class `sfg`: simple feature geometries that we describe in Section \@ref(sfg).
+In turn, `sfc` objects are composed of one or more objects of class `sfg`: simple feature geometries that we describe in section \@ref(sfg).

 To understand how the spatial components of simple features work, it is vital to understand simple feature geometries.
-For this reason we cover each currently supported simple features geometry types in the Section \@ref(geometry) before moving on to describe how these can be represented in R using `sfg` objects, combined to form `sfc` and eventually full `sf` objects.
+For this reason we cover each currently supported simple features geometry types in the section \@ref(geometry) before moving on to describe how these can be represented in R using `sfg` objects, combined to form `sfc` and eventually full `sf` objects.

 ### Why simple features?